-Report: Census hasn’t tested tasks to catch people who lie
+Report: Census hasn’t tested tasks to catch false answers

 The 2020 Census is the first ever in which the Census Bureau is encouraging most respondents to answer the questionnaire online, although people can still respond by telephone or by mailing back paper forms.
 The 2020 count will help determine the allocation of $1.5 trillion in federal spending and how many congressional seats each state gets.

-In its response to the Inspector General’s r eport, the Census Bureau said it had recently tested some parts of the plan meant to catch respondents who lie.
+In its response to the Inspector General’s r eport, the Census Bureau said it had recently tested some parts of the plan meant to catch false answers.
 The bureau also said it had fixed a defect that had prevented it from recording the training-test scores of census takers.
 Regarding the alert system, the bureau said there were a number of alerts that were issued in error.

 “We concur in the recommendations and believe we have already addressed all of them,” said Steven Dillingham, the Census Bureau’s director, in a letter to the Inspector General.